Understanding the Roles of Pension Fund Officials

 The investment mandate

-The investment mandate is the document that manages the
+The investment mandate is the document that manages the relationship and specific duties of the investment manager appointed by the Trustees.

-behalf.
-In simple words, the investment mandate is a set of
+In simple words, the investment mandate is a set of instructions on how the investor wants its funds invested.

-The investment mandate should at a minimum include the
+The investment mandate should include:

-How and when the investment manager will report back to the
+How and when the investment manager will report back to the fund;

-The fund’s performance benchmark.
-The performance
+The fund’s performance benchmark (the minimum expected investment performance returns).

 Fund Consultants